Unfinished Barn Door

 If you’ve decided on wooden doors, keep in mind that they are not all created equal.

-While there are many different types of wood available, in this article we’ll be focusing on the three main types you’re likely to come across:
+There are many types of wood available.
+In this article, we will focus on the three main types you will likely see:

 • Hardwoods